IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 Every researcher receives an individual account.
 Project membership replaces shared accounts and shared credentials.

+Every user also has exactly one primary group.
+Internal users are assigned to their organizational group; external users are assigned to `collab`.
+The primary group records affiliation, while explicit project memberships grant access to the shared spaces where users from different groups exchange data.
+See [Users, groups, and projects](users-groups-projects.md) for the complete model.

 ## Create an SSH key

 Where a compatible FIDO2 authenticator is available, prefer a hardware-backed key.
 Its private material remains on the authenticator and normally requires user presence: